-The operational risk per the SCR standard formula calculation is 13.5% (2018: 13.7%) of the Group SCR as at the balance sheet date.
+The operational risk per the SCR standard formula calculation is 13.3% (2019: 13.5%) of the Group SCR as at the balance sheet date.
 However, the Group's ORSA includes a higher amount for operational risk to reflect management and the Board's view that the Group's operational risk is higher than the SCR standard formula indicates.
-The increased operational risk derives from the acquisition of BIGL by the Group in 2015, the ongoing work on the integration of BIGL, the increased exposure of the business to the UK since the BIGL acquisition and the potential disruptions to the Company's business model as a result of Brexit.
-The analysis of operational risk carried out for the ORSA completed in September 2019 (based on data as at 31 December 2018) has arrived at an operational risk of £21.1m (2018: £21.1m), which is 57% (2018: 54%) higher than the amount calculated according to the SCR standard formula.
+Factors that would reduce operational risk have not advanced as quickly as anticipated in 2019/2020.
+This includes delay to completion of the CBP migration for the UK; delay to the full integration of ITB and subsequent run-off (which was pushed back to the end of 2020).
+While the Group response to COVID-19 has proved that our operational model and Business Continuity response is robust, there is a possibility of further waves, which may result in ongoing home working arrangements and associated operational costs / complexity.
+The analysis of operational risk carried out for the ORSA completed in September 2020 (based on data as at 31 December 2019) has arrived at an operational risk of £20m, which is 39% higher than the amount calculated according to the SCR standard formula.
 The SCR coverage ratio would be sufficient to absorb a loss at this level.